 Becoming fluent in German could open up many career paths for you, but it's not all about the work.
-Learning to speak German while you're in Germany will mean that you meet loads of people you wouldn't otherwise have met.
+Learning to speak German while you're in Germany will mean that you meet many people you wouldn't otherwise have met.

 Many people find lasting friendships with the people they meet during their German adventures.
-And the natives' own positive outlook and acceptance of other people makes it a safe and fun place to learn alongside your new friends.
+The natives' positive outlook and acceptance of other people make it a safe and fun place to learn alongside your new friends.

 4. German Culture and History